 Carriers have varying requirements for epilation.
 If your carrier pays by the eye as CPT dictates code with the body-side modifiers.
 If your carrier pays by the lid, use the lid modifiers.

 For example, if your carrier has a local medical review policy (LMRP) that allows billing by the eye and you remove a lash on each eye, code epilation of a lash on either the upper or lower left lid (67820-LT), and code a lash on either the upper or lower right lid (67820-RT).
 If your carrier pays by the lid and you remove a lash on the upper left and lower right lids, report 67820-E1 and 67820-E4.

 CPT Code 68761 (Closure of the lacrimal punctum; by plug, each) is used per lid.
 However, Medicare does not reimburse the supply code for this procedure (A4263, Permanent, long-term, nondissolvable lacrimal duct implant, each).
 Nonetheless, you may still bill private payers for punctal plugs unless your LMRP states otherwise.
 Report A4263 or 99070 (Supplies and materials [except spectacles], provided by the physician over and above those usually included with the office visit or other services rendered [list drugs, trays, supplies, or materials provided]) for each plug inserted, using the units field in your billing system.
 Because 99070 is nonspecific, you should include the invoice for the supplies or materials.
 Ophthalmologists can even bill for temporary plugs (A4262, Temporary, absorbable lacrimal duct implant, each) by invoice to private payers.

 Temporary plugs last four to six weeks in the average patient, but permanent plugs can stay in place indefinitely.
-If the carrier does not recognize the unit field properly for payment, code the supply by the lid as well.
-You may need to list each [...]
+If the carrier does not recognize the unit field properly for payment, code the supply by [...]